 After cloning the head, it is possible to proceed by adding a nozzle to the model.

-Select the main cylindrical shell, then from the upper toolbar select the "Nozzle" icon.
+Select the main cylindrical shell, then from the "Components" tab of the ribbon bar select the "Nozzle" icon.
 The component editing window for Nozzle will be shown.

-Set material to SA-106 B following the same procedure followed in shell material selection.
+Set material to P265GH following the same procedure followed in shell material selection.

-Under "Welds", set nozzle to wall fillet to 6 mm.
+Under "General", enable the "Nozzle with a longitudinal weld" property.
 Some properties in NextGen have a contextual help icon:

-By clicking on it, an explanation about the current property is shown; in this case, a clarification about how leg fillet is measured.
+By clicking on it, an explanation about the current property is shown; in this case, a clarification about how this property affects the calculations.

 Finally, under "Position", set the distance from the shell border.
 For simplicity, click on "Center" to position the nozzle at 500 mm.
-Input is now complete for the component to be validated; the validation will start automatically.
+The input phase is now complete and the component can be validated; the validation will start automatically.

-Before clicking "OK", take a look at the bottom-left corner panel:
+Before clicking "OK", take a look at the preliminary report:

-As final component, add a standard flange on top of nozzle just created: right-click on the nozzle, then select "Add standard flange" > "Welding neck" from the contextual menu:
+As a final component, add a standard flange on top of the nozzle just created: right-click on the nozzle, then select "Add standard flange" > "Welding neck" from the contextual menu:

-In the following window, select the class for the flange, e.g. 150.
+In the following window, select the flange rating, e.g. 16.

 NextGen interface is designed to show a consistent interface across different components.
 Properties are listed in the clearest way possible and once familiar with simple components like shells, the user will be able to follow the design of a more complex component without much trouble.